dcaton/Hubitat/QolSysIQPanel/README.md

 - **disarm**

     This command disarms the alarm system.
 A valid user code must be provided.
 As with armStay and armAway, the "Allow HE to send arming and disarming commands" needs to be on for this command to have any effect.

 - **initialize**

     This command will close the connection to your alarm panel and attempt to reconnect.
 There should really be no reason to call this command.

 - **refresh**

     This command will request a list of devices from the alarm panel, and add, delete or update the corresponding virtual drivers in HE.
 If you add, remove or edit any devices on your alarm panel, you should use this command to update HE.

-has commands to arm and disarm the system.
-These commands will only work if a valid alarm panel access token has been set.
-If you have no need for HE to arm or disarm your system, leave the access token setting blank.
-This is the safest way to configure the driver, as it will effecively be in "reporting only" mode and cannot change the alarm system's armed state.

-If you do want to control your alarm system via HE, please insure that your hub is sufficiently protected.
-You will also need a valid alarm system user code to disarm (and possibly arm) the system.
-There is nothing stopping you from hard coding an alarm system user code into a HE rule (or in Webcore, NodeRed, etc.).
-If you do that, make sure those systems are as secure as possible.

 Child Devices
 =============